Livestock and Horse Import/Export

 Information for Accredited Veterinarians

 It is important for accredited veterinarians to check the receiving state’s requirements prior to issuing a CVI, as each state has different import requirements for different species.
 It is the responsibility of the accredited veterinarian to ensure that vaccines are given within required time frames, the required statements and test results are included on the certificate, and that the CVI is submitted promptly.
 Accredited vets are required to submit copies of health certificates they issue to the appropriate animal health officials in both the issuing state and the receiving state.
+The veterinarian issuing the CVI must submit a copy by mail (5251 Dr. Martin Luther King Jr. Avenue Anchorage, AK 99507), or email (email@example.com) a scanned copy in PDF format to our office.
 This applies both when animals are transported domestically, and when an international health certificate has been issued for travel through Canada.

 Accredited veterinarians in Alaska can submit hard copies or email completed CVIs to the appropriate animal health officials, but it is also possible to create an electronic CVI (eCVI) online using our Animal Tracking System.
 Refer to the eCVI tutorial for step-by-step instructions about how to use this system.